Glowing Implants, Created Serendipitously

 Both labs might have stayed in their own lanes if not for a casual conversation when Dalton was a new professor at the UO, eager to make connections and meet other faculty members.
 He and Jasti tossed around the idea of incorporating the nanohoops into the 3D scaffolds that Dalton already was working on.
 That would make the structures glow, a useful feature that would make it easier to track their fate in the body and distinguish the structures from their surrounding environment.

-“We thought it probably won’t work,” Jasti said.
+“We thought it probably won’t work,” said Jasti, who also directs the Materials Science Institute.
 But it did, quite quickly.

 People had tried to make the scaffolds glow in the past with little success, Dalton said.
 Most fluorescent molecules break down under the lengthy exposure to heat required for his 3D printing technique.
 The Jasti lab’s nanohoops are much more stable under high temperatures.